The String of Pearls: Speculated influences

-Le Theatre des Antiquites de Paris
+Le Théâtre des Antiquités de Paris

 The 1612 French historical nonfiction book Le Théâtre des Antiquités de Paris by Father Jacques du Breul contains a section titled De la maison des Marmousets (From the house of the Marmousets) that mentions a "murderous pastry cook" who incorporates into his pie the meat of a man he murdered due to its alleged dietary benefits.

 Historical basis for Sweeney Todd

 It has been speculated that, "Joseph Fouché, who served as Minister of Police in Paris from 1799 to 1815, had records in the archives of police that explored murders committed in the 1800s by a Parisian barber".
-Fouche mentioned that the barber was in league with "a neighbouring pastry cook, who made pies out of the victims and sold them for human consumption".
+Fouché mentioned that the barber was in league with "a neighbouring pastry cook, who made pies out of the victims and sold them for human consumption".
 There is question about the authenticity of this account, "yet the tale was republished in 1824 under the headline A Terrific Story of the Rue de Le Harpe, Paris in The Tell Tale, a London magazine.
 Perhaps Thomas Prest, scouring publications for ideas, read about the Paris case and stored it away for later use."

-Sweeney Todd's story also appears in the Newgate Calendar, originally a bulletin of executions produced by the keeper of Newgate prison, the title of which was appropriated by chapbooks, popular pamphlets full of entertaining, often violent criminal activities.
-Despite this there is no mention of Todd's trial or execution in official records, and thus no real evidence that he ever existed.
+Sweeney Todd's story also appears in The Newgate Calendar, originally a bulletin of executions produced by the keeper of Newgate Prison, the title of which was appropriated by chapbooks, popular pamphlets full of entertaining, often violent criminal activities.
+Despite this, there is no mention of Todd's trial or execution in official records, and thus no real evidence that he ever existed.

 No public records prove any existence of a London barber by the name of Sweeney during the 18th century or of a barber shop located on Fleet Street.
-There were many word-of-mouth, true crime and horror stories at the time however, reported in "The Old Bailey" section of the London Times as well as other daily newspapers.
+There were many word-of-mouth, true crime and horror stories at the time however, reported in "The Old Bailey" section of the Times of London as well as other daily newspapers.
 News also commonly travelled by word of mouth as the majority of the population was still illiterate, and could become embellished in the retelling from person to person.
 Such news might still be assumed factual because there was no way of proving otherwise at the time.